 Compliance with Regulations

-Fairness Metrics in AI—Your Step-by-Step Guide to Equitable Systems: image 3
+Fairness Metrics in AI: Your Step-by-Step Guide to Equitable Systems: image 4

 5 Important Fairness Metrics

 Fairness metrics provide a systematic way to measure and address biases.
-Each fairness metric offers a unique perspective on what it means to be fair.
+Each of these individual fairness metrics offers a unique perspective on what it means to be fair.

 1. Statistical Parity/Demographic Parity